-One night when we were back home in Santa Barbara, after watching my Chicago Blackhawks slay their opponents at a local sports bar, we made our way over to my friend Apollo’s house were he pulled out a beautiful and tender pork butt he’d been smoking all day in his front yard.
+One night back home in Santa Barbara, after watching my Chicago Blackhawks slay their opponents at a local sports bar, we made our way over to my friend Apollo’s house where he pulled out a beautiful pork butt he’d been smoking all day in his front yard.
 He and his beautiful wife, Angie served it up with a side of these little Buffaloed veggies of joy.
-Since then I’ve been hooked on them and worked to perfect a version that I can easily, inexpensively, and quickly make.
+After watching the amount of butter and white flour they used, I was excited but knew this couldn’t be a regular thing for me.
+Since then I’ve been hooked on them and worked to make a perfectly healthy version that I can easily, inexpensively, and quickly make.

 For the leftovers, if there are any, you’ve GOT to try my Buffalo Breakfast Eggs.
 They are just the punch in morning’s face that we all need from time to time.
 Enjoy!